Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Discussion and Conclusion

 In this work, we have presented a computational study of the reconstruction of the conductivity function $c(x)$ in a hyperbolic problem (\ref{model1}) using Lagrangian approach and a hybrid finite element/difference method of \cite{BAbsorb}.
 As theoretical result, we have presented estimate of the norms between computed and regularized solutions of the Tikhonov functional via the $L_2$ norm of the Fr\'{e}chet derivative of this functional or via the corresponding Lagrangian.

-In our numerical tests, we have obtained stable and good reconstruction of the conductivity function $c(x)$ in $x_1 x_2$-directions for frequency $\omega=40$ in the initialization of a plane wave (\ref{f}) and for noise levels $\sigma = 3 \%, 10 \%$ in (\ref{additive}).
+In our numerical tests, we have obtained stable reconstruction of the conductivity function $c(x)$ in $x_1 x_2$-directions for frequency $\omega=40$ in the initialization of a plane wave (\ref{f}) and for noise levels $\sigma = 3 \%, 10 \%$ in (\ref{additive}).
 However, size and shape on $x_3$ direction should still be improved in all test cases.
-Similarly with \cite{B, BJ, BTKB} we plan to apply an adaptive finite element method in order to get better shapes and sizes of the conductivity function $c(x)$ in $x_3$ direction.
+Similar to \cite{BJ, BTKB} we plan to apply an adaptive finite element method in order to get better shapes and sizes of the conductivity function $c(x)$ in $x_3$ direction.

 Using results of table 1 we can conclude that the computational errors in the achieved maximal contrast are less in the case of reconstruction of smooth functions than in the reconstruction of small inclusions.
-This can be explained by involving of discontinuities in the reconstruction of small inclusions, as well as by having special geometry in these small inclusions: all of them have different sizes and locations inside $\Omega_{FEM}$, and thus, achieving of the exact contrast becomes more difficult task in this case.
-Important observation is that when the scatters are of different size, especially when the smallest scatterer is located between bigger scatterers, as in case studies i) and ii), we note that the smaller scatterer is better reconstructed when it is located near the observation boundary of the computational domain $\Omega_{FEM}$.
+This can be explained by involving of discontinuities in the reconstruction of small inclusions, as well as by having special geometry in these small inclusions: all of them have different sizes and locations inside $\Omega_{FEM}$, and thus, achieving the exact contrast becomes more difficult task in this case.
+The important observation is that when the scatters are of different size, especially when the smallest scatterer is located between larger ones, as in case studies i) and ii), we note that the smaller scatterer is better reconstructed when it is located near the observation boundary of the computational domain $\Omega_{FEM}$.